Jon Claerbout's officeclaerbout @ stanford.edu

 This page is dedicated to the memory of my son (Johannes) Jos Claerbout 1974-99.

 Go to my Classroom and get your free books.

 Or go to the SEP project or my Launch Pad.

-I've begun narrating the textbook I've been working on for the past two decades.
+I narrated the textbook I've been working on for the past two decades.
+It is 60 talks, average length is 11 minutes.
 The purpose is to "flip" the class.
-That means the students view the video at home and come to class to ask questions and solve problems.
+Students view the video at home then come to class to ask questions and solve problems.

 Make yourself a web site?
 Here's why, and how to make a screen video, all in a 3 minute video

 My ideas on Capturing slide shows for redelivery: the revolution that will replace books and videos

 Intelligence: what is it?
 Everyone has a different amount of it.
 It is politically incorrect to speak of a person's intelligence or their beauty or lack thereof, all of which are given to us at birth.
 What is intelligence?
 We Americans are impolite to speak of it.
 Chinese have no such hangup.
 They put big money in studying intelligence.
 Want to hear what they have to say?